 - Assign the application(s) to the Reviewer.
 If the applications are not assigned to the reviewer using one of the available methods, the applications will not be visible to the reviewer in their reviewer panel.

 - Refer to our article on the Reviewer Split Screen in regards to how to complete a review within the site.

 - Navigate through the review process to complete reviews for your test applications.

-NOTE: Try by testing the review form, making notes on applications, downloading reviews and applications etc. This will also allow you to gain a better understanding of the process when it comes to Troubleshooting live reviewer issues.
+TIP!
+Try by testing the review form, making notes on applications, downloading reviews and applications etc. This will also allow you to gain a better understanding of the process when it comes to Troubleshooting live reviewer issues.